guyutongxue/clavicode-backend/docs/api.md

 } | {
   status: 'ok';
   execute: 'interactive'; // If `execute` in request is 'interactive'
+  error: GccDiagnostics;  // Compile warning, [] if none
   executeToken: string;
   expireDate: string;
 } | {
   status: 'ok';
   execute: 'debug';       // If `execute` in request in 'debug'
+  error: GccDiagnostics;  // Compile warning, [] if none
   debugToken: string;     // If status is 'ok'
   expireDate: string;     // If status is 'ok'
 };
 ```